Vegas man accused of plotting to bomb synagogues, LGBTQ bar

-LAS VEGAS (AP) - A 23-year-old Las Vegas man who authorities say worked as a security guard has been arrested and accused of plotting to firebomb a synagogue or a bar catering to LGBTQ customers.
+LAS VEGAS (AP) - A man who authorities say worked as a security guard has been arrested and accused of plotting to firebomb a Las Vegas synagogue or a bar catering to LGTBQ customers, officials said Friday.

+Conor Climo, 23, of Las Vegas, was arrested Thursday by an FBI-led anti-terrorism task force, U.S. Attorney Nicholas Trutanich said in a statement.

-A U.S. magistrate judge on Friday ordered Conor Climo to remain in federal custody following his arraignment on a federal firearms charge that could get him 10 years in prison and a $250,000 fine.
+U.S. Magistrate Judge Nancy Koppe on Friday ordered Climo to remain in federal custody pending an Aug.
+23 court appearance on a federal firearms charge.

-Climo’s court-appointed attorney didn’t immediately respond to messages.
+Climo’s court-appointed federal public defender didn’t immediately respond to messages.

-U.S. Attorney Nicholas Trutanich says Climo was arrested Thursday, after an FBI-led anti-terrorism investigation and the discovery at Climo’s home of diagrams and items that could make bombs.

-Court documents say Climo communicated by encrypted internet chat with people identified as white supremacists, and told an FBI informant recently that he was scouting places to attack.
+Court documents say Climo communicated by encrypted internet chat with people identified as white supremacists, and told an FBI informant in recent weeks that he was scouting places to attack.

+“Threats of violence motivated by hate and intended to intimidate or coerce our faith-based and LGBTQ communities have no place in this country,” U.S. Attorney Nicholas Trutanich said in a statement.

+Documents point to a 2016 news report by KTNV-TV in Las Vegas about Climo patrolling his neighborhood wearing battle gear and carrying an assault rifle and survival knife.
+He shows and describes to a reporter the four, 30-bullet ammunition magazines he is carrying.

 Sign up for Daily Newsletters